outsider-science-lab/fugaku.rs/fujitsu-mpi-sys/README.md

 # fujitsu-mpi-sys

-Native C bidings to Fujitsu MPI.
+Native C bidings to Fujitsu MPI, for Rust.

 ## How to generate `src/ffi.rs`